 How often will we meet if a Design class is listed as hybrid?

 It’s up to each instructor, but generally, 50% of the class time will be held in person, and 50% online, which is a hybrid teaching format.
-Instructors will meet with groups of 4 or fewer for shorter amounts of in-person time if class sizes are large.
+Many instructors will divide classes and meet with groups of four or fewer for shorter amounts of in-person time if class sizes are large.
 Other instructors are planning to meet their classes in open air, public spaces.
 Check with your instructor at the beginning of the semester.

 How will we share materials and tools?